 And just as the holiday season doesn’t always start with the first snowfall or Black Friday, seasonal jobs are not just for businesses looking to hire more support through the holidays.
 You too can benefit.

-Retailers are expected to make more than 700,000 temporary hires this 2016 holiday season.
+Retailers are expected to make more than 700,000 temporary hires during the holiday season.
 But with at least 53 million Americans working independently, there are plenty of freelancers available to lend a hand to anyone who needs a little extra help this holiday season.

 There are many freelancers that specialize in tasks you may not have thought to outsource.
 But finding someone to help with these tasks allow you to spend more time with the family and less time say, wrapping gifts.